kev20006/KB4L/readme.md

 - [Django-JWT](https://jquery.com)
     - Authentication is managed using JSON Web Tokens
 - [SQLite](https://jquery.com)
     - The database is built using SQLite
+- [Gunicorn]
+    - Tool for better managing python deployment on heroku
+- [Heroku]
+    - For Hosting the App

 ## Testing